Q. Do you offer internships?

 Q. What kind of internships do you offer?

-A. We offer editorial, marketing/social media, multimedia and design internships.
+A. We offer editorial, social media, advertising/marketing, and design internships.

 Q. Do you offer photography internships?